abinit/abinit/doc/tutorial/lattice_model.md

 authors: AM, FR
 ---

-# First lesson on MULTIBINIT
+# First tutorial on MULTIBINIT

 ## Build a harmonic lattice model and run a dynamics